spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-batch-actions.md

 ---
 title: Table Feature Batch Actions
-description: This article provides details about the Table Feature Batch Actions component in the Components Library.
+description: This document provides details about the Table Feature Batch Actions component in the Components Library.
 template: concept-topic-template
 ---

-This article provides details about the Table Feature Batch Actions component in the Components Library.
+This document explains the Table Feature Batch Actions component in the Components Library.

 ## Overview